Zen-CODE/zenprojects/python/jupyter.rst

 To add your own custom css, create a "~/.jupyter/custom/" folder and place a a 'custom.css' file there.
 My own custom one for the origami notebooks is in the 'jupyter/custom' folder relative to here.

+To list magical commands:

+    %lsmagic

+Retrieving documentation on the alias_magic command

+    ?%alias_magic

+Retrieving information on the range() function

+    ?range